dynacentri/Jelastic-Pterodactyl-Node/README.md

 # Jelastic-Pterodactyl-Node
 One-Click Pterodactyl Node Installer

-This Mainfest will automatticly create a new Node on your Pterodactyl Panel and configure the node and start it.
+This Manifest will automatically create a new Node on your Pterodactyl Panel and configure the node and start it.

 Included is a one-click add-on to upgrade the wings service.